 Fr.
 John Courtney Murray, S.J., whose thought changed the course of the Catholic Church’s engagement with modern democracy, proposed a way forward: human dignity, the foundational principle of Catholic social teaching, is best served when people pursue truth and the common good in a free and deliberative way, and when states defend the freedoms necessary for people to do so.

-This Dahlgren Dialogue on faith, democracy, and the common good will look back at the contributions of Murray to our understanding of the role of faith in a democracy; look around at current threats and challenges facing democratic institutions; and look ahead to the roles and responsibilities of leaders and people of faith to protect, revitalize, and renew our democracy in pursuit of the common good.
+This Dahlgren Dialogue on faith, democracy, and the common good looked back at the contributions of Murray to our understanding of the role of faith in a democracy; looked around at current threats and challenges facing democratic institutions; and looked ahead to the roles and responsibilities of leaders and people of faith to protect, revitalize, and renew our democracy in pursuit of the common good.

 Georgetown University’s Dahlgren Dialogues, co-sponsored by the Office of Mission & Ministry and the Initiative on Catholic Social Thought and Public Life, are a series of substantive conversations with experienced leaders in the context of prayerful reflection on current topics at the intersection of faith and public life.